-Rene Denfeld is the author of the new novel The Butterfly Girl.
-Her other books include The Child Finder, and her work has appeared in a variety of publications, including The Washington Post and The New York Times.
+Rene Denfeld is the author of the new novel The Child Finder.
+Her other books include the novel The Enchanted, and her work has appeared in The New York Times and various other publications.
 She is a licensed investigator, and she lives in Portland, Oregon.

 Q: What are you working on now?

 A: I don't want to jinx it...but another novel.

 Q: Anything else we should know?

 A: Writers are nothing without readers.
 I think we are all part of the same wonderful connection, linked by stories.
 Our lives are our stories, and I am honored to have shared mine.
 Thank you so much for talking to me!